edadma/oql/NPM-README.md

 Overview
 --------

 *OQL* (Object Query Language) is a language for querying a relational database.
-The query syntax is inspired by GraphQL, but is not identical.  *OQL* only provides support for data retrieval and not mutations of any kind.
+The query syntax is inspired by GraphQL, but is not identical.
+Some capabilities that GraphQL doesn't have been added, and some capabilities of GraphQL are done differently.  *OQL* only provides support for data retrieval and not mutations of any kind.

 Some features of *OQL* include:

 - very similar to [GraphQL](https://graphql.org/) (for querying)
 - uses an easy to write [Entity-Relationship model](https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model) description of the database
 - works with the [PostgreSQL database system](https://www.postgresql.org/)
-- designed to work with existing databases
+- designed to work with existing databases without having to change the database at all

 Installation
 ------------